arekouzounian/delve/README.md

 ---
 An ASCII rendering engine & video game for the terminal.
 Hand-coded, for enjoyment purposes only.

-The goal is to layer a simple game atop this engine, so it may later involve physics and all that stuff.
 This is a simple project that's just for fun.
 No AI allowed to write code, although Claude was pretty helpful in explaining a lot of the vector math, and for establishing a preliminary roadmap.

 The goal is to adopt few dependencies; `crossterm` is the major way the engine performs actual terminal rendering, and some number crates (`num-trait`, `rand`) will also likely enter the picture.
 But other than that I want to try to make it as light on deps as possible.